 The Local Education Agency (LEA) provides the parents or guardians of homeless children and youth opportunities to participate in the education of their children.
+(42 USC 11432[g][6][A][iv]

 Homeless children and youth have equal access to the same free, appropriate public education, including a public preschool education, as is provided to other children and youth.
 If you have uncertain housing, a temporary address, or no permanent physical address, federal and California laws guarantee that your children may be enrolled in their school of origin or enroll in a new school.
 If this describes your family's living situation or if you are a student not living with a parent or guardian, please contact the principal at Robert Down School or PGUSD Homeless Liaison, Ms. Clare Davies, at the District Office at (831) 646-6523.